cscorley/hotdogbun/README.md

 Right now, this script uses the [PyPDF2](https://github.com/knowah/PyPDF2/) library to split things, which requires manual installation.
 I'd really like to change that to something that can be installed from `pip`.
 Let me know.

+For now, you can install the current PyPDF2 by running `make pypdf2`.